hackbinghamton/WebDevelopmentWorkshop/HTMLCSSminiProject.md

 # HTML and CSS Basics

-Good Evening, Fellow Hackers!

-In this mini project, we will build webpages using only HTML and CSS.
+In this mini project, we will build a simple webpage using only HTML and CSS.

 ## 1) Plan out content